 In 1977 he fought Olympic gold medalist Leon Spinks to a hotly disputed draw.
-Spinks would go on to upset Muhammad Ali and a LeDoux fan cannot help but wonder if LeDoux gets the decision what might have been against an unmotivated Ali.
+Spinks would go on to upset Muhammad Ali and a LeDoux fan cannot help but wonder if LeDoux gets the decision that might have been against an unmotivated Ali.
 Instead, LeDoux continued on and in 1979 landed a shot against veteran heavyweight Ron Lyle and once again a disputed decision would be LeDoux’s undoing.
 LeDoux floored Lyle in the 3rd and then followed with a right cross that put the Denver boxer into the ropes again.
 From then on it was a come-from-behind effort for Lyle and only one point separated the fighters on the judge’s cards at the end.
 Lyle was unmarked while LeDoux bled from the nose, a cut above the nose.
-His right eye almost closed, as well.
+His right eye was almost closed, as well.
 Most observers thought LeDoux deserved the decision but as often was the case during his career, it was not to be.
 Check out the top sports betting sites!

 Three months later LeDoux would get another big-time chance, this time against Ken Norton.
-After a slow start Scott controlled the end of the fight and was close to stopping Norton but when the decision was announced as a draw, once again LeDoux came within arm’s reach of signature win.
+After a slow start, Scott controlled the end of the fight and was close to stopping Norton but when the decision was announced as a draw, once again LeDoux came within arm’s reach of a signature win.

 The reason he got the title shot was not about deserving it, it was actually more complicated than that.